SnehaVPujari007/Hotel-Rooms-Price-Predictor/README.md

 </ol>

-By following this README, you should be able to set up, run, and understand the house price prediction project using both Machine Learning and Deep Learning approaches.
-Happy coding!
+**By following this README, you should be able to set up, run, and understand the house price prediction project using both Machine Learning and Deep Learning approaches.
+Happy coding!😊**